How to Start a Pool Cleaning Business

 - You don't need a large investment to get started.

 - The work is physical, which can help keep you in shape.

 - You don't need to dress professionally.
-Board shorts and t-shirt will suffice.
+Board shorts and a t-shirt will suffice.

 Cons of Starting a Pool Cleaning Business